-The south of the DG, with its hilly green landscapes, its streams and meadows, invites one to dawdle and dream.
-Visitors to the DG find here an antidote to mass tourism.
-2,500 kilometres of cycle and hiking tracks lead one through woods and fields, along streams and past idyllic villages.
-The RAVeL-Cycle Touring Route along the embankment of the “Vennbahn” (the former Fen Rail) is, with its 130 kilometres, Europe’s longest accessible trans-frontier embankment route, passing through Germany, Belgium and Luxemburg.
+Visitors in East-Belgium find an antidote to mass tourism.
+Our cycle and hiking tracks lead one through woods and fields, along streams and past idyllic villages.
+The RAVeL-Cycle Touring Route along the embankment of the “Vennbahn” (the former Fen Rail) is, with its 130 kilometers, Europe’s longest accessible trans-frontier embankment route, passing through Germany, Belgium and Luxemburg.

 CONTACT PERSON 1: